 Forming a professional corporation means that you’ll need to decide what ownership will look like (e.g., how many share classes, how many shares).
 In Hawaii, shareholders of a professional corporation must be licensed members of the profession for which the corporation was formed.
 There are also a number of management and record keeping requirements that you’ll need to meet.

-Choose a name for your Hawaii professional corporation
+Step 1: Choose a name for your Hawaii PC

 The name you choose for your professional corporation needs to follow any rules your industry group might have regarding corporate names.
 It also shouldn’t contain any words that don’t apply to your profession.
 Lastly, you should ensure that the name isn’t the same as or too similar to an existing business name in the state.
 For-profit corporations, including PCs, must include the designator “Corporation,” “Incorporated,” “Limited,” or an approved abbreviation.